jamesbelk0/regression_bigmart_sales_predictions/README.md

 ### Business problem:

-Discover the sales per Outlet Size while keeping
+Discover the sales per Outlet Size and Type

 ### Data:
 Big Mart Data - https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#About
 For this dataset, there are 8,523 rows and 12 columns

 ### Data Dictionary:
-`

 * Item_Identifier - Unique product ID
 * Item_Weight - Weight of product
 * Item_Fat_Content - Whether the product is low fat or regular